Serena Nik-Zainal: Research and career

 Nik-Zainal was awarded a Wellcome Trust Clinical Fellowship in 2013.
 She moved to the Wellcome Sanger Institute, where she explored whole genome sequencing of tumours.
 Her research combined computational processes and cell-based model systems.

 In 2017 Nik-Zainal moved to the University of Cambridge, supported by a Cancer Research UK Advanced Clinician Scientist fellowship.
 Her research group investigate the physiology of mutagenic activity.
 She has studied both driver and passenger mutations.
 Passenger mutations can be used to understand how DNA is damaged and repaired during tumorigenesis.
 Nik-Zainal looks to identify mutational signatures in human cancers and the aetiologies that give rise to them.
 Nik-Zainal leads the clinical research project Insignia, which researches mutational signatures in people with neurodegeneration, ageing syndromes and DNA repair defects.
 Nik-Zainal has continued to develop computational approaches to identify DNA damage in tumours, insight into which can help to determine the most effective treatment in cancer patients.

 As of 2024, she has an h-index of 70.

 Awards and honours

-She was awarded the Crick Lecture by the Royal Society for her work on he aetiology of cancer and contributions to cancer therapies.
+Nik-Zainal was awarded the Crick Lecture by the Royal Society for her work on he aetiology of cancer and contributions to cancer therapies.
 In 2021 she was awarded a Research Professorship at the National Institute for Health Research (NIHR).
 She was the first woman to win the Josef Steiner Cancer Research Award in 2019.
+She was elected a Fellow of the Academy of Medical Sciences in 2023.